somenever/not-ajazz-ak680-max-webhid/README.md

 - YMMV for other models, but feel free to try it out!

 ## Developing
-The web UI is built with Bun, Rsbuild, and Preact.
-Simply install the dependencies and run `bun dev` for a dev server.
+The web UI is built with Bun and Preact.
+Simply install the dependencies and run `bun dev` to build the project in development mode.

 ## Acknowledgements
 - [NotLinuxAjazzAK33RGB](https://github.com/thanks4opensource/NotLinuxAjazzAK33RGB) for the disclaimer text and inspiration with the sneaky naming